cultureandempire/cultureandempire.github.io/cande.md

 ## The Price of Salt

 My children were amazed to learn that ordinary salt used to be a currency: the origin of "salaries" and "salads."
-It costs perhaps one $per kilo in the supermarket, and eight times less if you buy a truckload.
+It costs perhaps $1 per kilo in the supermarket, and eight times less if you buy a truckload.

 There is a theory of wealth, which is that for every rich person, there must be a poor person.
 This is indeed how it sometimes seems to happen.
 However, the theory is wrong.
 Despite disparities that may be huge, overall society generally gets wealthier together, thanks to cost gravity.
 The tragic exceptions, like Congo-Kinshasa, where life expectancy has fallen from 55 in the 1950's to under 50 today, underline the general rule that most of the world has gotten wealthier together.
 Much of that new wealth is invisible to the old economy, yet it has a very important effect on it.